tydickinson29/Fires/README.md

 ## Fire Weather

 Report dataset was obtained from the Texas Fire Marshal's Office.

+Climatology: 2000-2014

+The dataset obtained went back to 1982, however there were no figures for acres burned from 1982-1999.
+Thus, we decided to use a 15-year climatology for now.

 Indicators: Adjusted fatalities (found using combined fire service and civilian fatalities and combined fire service and civilian injuries), acres burned, number of fires, number of days with a fire, total seasonal rainfall, average CWA